vishalsunder/vishalsunder.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student in the [Speech and Language Technologies Lab](https://osu-slatelab.github.io/) at the Ohio State University.
 I am advised by [Dr. Eric Fosler-Lussier](https://efosler.github.io/).
 My research interest is Deep Learning, specifically in it's application for End-to-End Speech Understanding in Spoken Dialog Systems.

-Prior to joining OSU in 2019, I was a Researcher at TCS Innovation Labs, Delhi, where I worked in the Deep Learning and Artificial Intelligence group.
-I was supervised by [Dr. Gautam Shroff](https://www.linkedin.com/in/gautam-shroff-066901/) and [Dr. Lovekesh Vig](https://sites.google.com/site/lovekeshhome/).

-From 2012-2016, I was an undergraduate student of Electrical Engineering at IIT (BHU), Varanasi.
-Here I worked under the supervision of [Dr. Gopal Sharma](https://www.iitbhu.ac.in/dept/eee/people/gsharmaeee).
+I have 5+ years of research experience in Machine Learning in industry and academia.

 ### News:
 * June 2022: Our paper titled "Tokenwise Contrastive Pretraining for Finer Speech-to-BERT Alignment in End-to-End Speech-to-Intent Systems" accepted at INTERSPEECH-2022.